adaltas/dsti_spoc_mlops/10.deployment/lab.md

 22. Test it again with the `test_app_locally.py` and stop it (`Ctrl+C`).

-23. Tag the image properly and push it to the Docker Hub (check yesterday's lab).
+23. Tag the image properly and push it to the Docker Hub (review the docker labs).

 ### Deploying the container to Azure Web Services

+**WARNING!!!:** Do not complete the Azure section of this course if you have not yet had and/or will be having any courses dedicated to Azure.
+These credits will be needed for and much better utilized for those courses.
+(Also, do not try to complete on AWS for similar reasons. ) At the time of this writing there are not convenient/available free resources for testing deployments.

 ##### Create your account